 In general, the Section 883 Exemption provides that if a non-U.S. corporation satisfies the requirements of Section 883 of the Code and the Treasury Regulations thereunder (or the "Section 883 Regulations"), it will not be subject to the net basis and branch taxes or 4.0% gross basis tax described below on its U.S. Source International Transportation Income.
 The Section 883 Exemption only applies to U.S. Source International Income.
 As discussed below, we believe that under our current ownership structure, the Section 883 Exemption will apply and we will not be taxed on our U.S. Source International Transportation Income.
-The Section 883 Exemption does not apply to U.S. Source Domestic Transportation Income.
+The Section 883 Exemption will apply and we will not be taxed on our U.S. Source International Transportation Income.